marhan/craps/backlog.md

 * Three players will play the game.
 * The player who rolls the dices is named as Shooter.
 * If the Shooter has a Natural, he wins.
-* If the Shooter has a Crap, he lose.
+* If the Shooter has a Crap, he loses.
-* If the Shooter has a Point, he nether wins nor lose.
+* If the Shooter has a Point, he nether wins nor loses.

 ## Craps-006
 As a user i want to play many rounds to get the Shooter win or fail after all.